openSUSE/ansible-obs/README.md

     bin/obs_deploy check-diff
     ```

-1. Check if there is a monkey patch in the server and act accordingly
+1. Check if there is a `monkey patch` in the server and act accordingly.
+Check the content of `/etc/motd`.
 1. Deploy using the correct playbook, they are described below.

     ```shell